cleandart/clean_system/README.md

 ### More specific talking
-The Map for creation of System should have the following structure: every key in Map should be a String, identifying the module, and the value should be a Map with keys: #create, #init, #dispose.
-Under each key in this Map, there should be a function - under #create there should be a function taking this System as an argument - this way you may reference to other modules in the System - and return the constructed module.
+The Map for creation of System should have the following structure: every key in Map should be a String, identifying the module, and the value should be a Map with keys: #create, #init, #dispose, where #init and #dispose are optional.
+Under each key in this Map, there should be a function - under #create there should be a function taking this System Map as an argument - this way you may reference to other modules in the System - and return the constructed module.
 Under keys #dispose and #init, there should be function taking the constructed module as an argument, which dispose or init the module.

+If you don't specify #init or #dispose, the System will try to call .init() (or .dispose() ) on the module.
-On the other hand, you don't always need to initialize or dispose the module, or your module would just call myModule.init() / myModule.dispose(), so for more convenience, if you don't have to pass a Map of #create/#dispose/#init, but you may as well only pass the function which would have been under #create key.
-Then, System will try to call .init() or .dispose() on the modules if possible.
+For more convenience, if you only want to specify the #create, you don't have to pass the whole Map with only the one entry, but just the value, which would have been under key #create.

 ### Example